29 Tips for Finding Love in Your 40s

 Or consider “hiring” your partner like a boss

 Another way of looking at the dating process after 40 is as an “executive search,” suggests relationship expert and author Stefan Deutsch.
 “Finding love should involve the same sort of due diligence you’d conduct if you were hiring a CEO for your $100 million dollar company,” he explains.
 That means asking probing questions and knowing how to decipher the answers.
 For example, Deutsch suggests asking potential mates about their relationships with their exes, their children, and their own parents.
 “It’s understandable to be afraid to ask these questions for fear it’s going to chase away a potential partner, but if these questions chase someone away, then that person is probably not a good potential partner,” Deutsch says.
-Speaking of questions to ask, here are 36 questions guaranteed to boost intimacy.

 Don’t badmouth your ex, and don’t date someone who would